stat-ml/mcvae/readme.md

 # Monte Carlo Variational Auto-Encoders

-The repository compliments code of 'Monte Carlo Variational Auto-Encoders' paper.
+The repository complements the code of the 'Monte Carlo Variational Auto-Encoders' paper.

-In this paper we introduce new objectives for training a VAE.
-These objectives are inspired by the exactness of MCMC methods and its specific application in annealing importance sampling.
+In this paper, we introduce new objectives for training a VAE.
+These objectives are inspired by the exactness of MCMC methods and their specific application in annealing importance sampling.

-The posteriors we received using our approach is very flexible, allowing us to learn complicated shapes, not feasible to parametric approaches.
-The results on the toy example presented below:
+The posteriors we received using our approach are very flexible, allowing us to learn complicated shapes, not feasible to parametric approaches.
+The results of the toy example are presented below:

 <p align="center">
   <img width="400" alt="Resulting posteriors" src="https://github.com/stat-ml/mcvae/blob/master/pics/different_approximations.jpg?raw=true">
 </p>

-In image datasets, in particular MNIST, our new objectives and induced posterior approximations outperform other approaches by a large margin:
+In image datasets, in particular, MNIST, our new objectives, and induced posterior approximations outperform other approaches by a large margin:

 <p align="center">
   <img width="400" alt="Likelihood Comparison" src="https://github.com/stat-ml/mcvae/blob/master/pics/different_likelihoods.jpg?raw=true">